-Petroglyph National Monument: Piedras Marcadas Canyon is a 1.6 mile lightly trafficked loop trail located near Albuquerque, NM that offers scenic views and is good for all skill levels.
+Petroglyph National Monument: Piedras Marcadas Canyon is a 1.6 mile lightly trafficked loop trail located near Albuquerque, New Mexico that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from February until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash